Profile Berlinale Co-Production Market

-CoPro Series (February 15, 2017 at the Zoo Palast Cinema) aims to cater for an additional, growing field of interest of our participants: On the third day of the Berlinale Co-Production Market, six international drama series projects that are looking for partners are presented, and interested co-producers and financiers can meet them informally at a get-together, as well as in pre-scheduled one-on one meetings.
+CoPro Series (February 15, 2017 at the Zoo Palast Cinema) aims to cater for an additional, growing field of interest of our participants: On the additional, fourth day of the Berlinale Co-Production Market, seven international drama series projects that are looking for partners are presented, and interested co-producers and financiers can meet them informally at a get-together, as well as in pre-scheduled one-on one meetings.

 Berlinale director Dieter Kosslick describes the Berlinale Co-Production Market as “a home for international producers and financiers attending the Berlinale.”